DarkStarSword/3d-fixes/Unity5/README.md

 Advantages:

-- Accurate fix for specular highlights and environmental reflections
+- Accurate fix for all specular highlights and reflections

 - Also pops certain parallax shaders into 3D (e.g. Rocks + sand in The Forest)